camunda/camunda-docs/howtos/moving-content.md

 One of the signals is a canonical reference from one document to another.
 When we move content, we should add canonical references to the versions of a document that hasn't moved, to point canonically at the moved location.

 To specify a canonical reference, add either a `canonicalUrl` or `canonicalId` property to the frontmatter of a page.
-Our system chooses a canonical reference for every page, even if none has been specified -- content that does not move does not need to specify either property.
+Our system chooses a canonical reference for every page, even if none has been specified -- the only reason you need to specify a `canonicalUrl` or `canonicalId` is when you move content.

 ### Specifying a `canonicalUrl`